folio-org/folio-org.github.io/guidelines/github-action-ci.md

 Once the set-up and configuration is done, the wokflow can be merged with the default branch and tested.

+## Note

+Some repositories have the Jenkins CI pipeline set as a required status check for pr_merges.
+That needs to be removed to configure the Github Workflow sucessfully.

 <div class="folio-spacer-content"></div>